microsoft/WindowsAgentArena/src/win-arena-container/client/evaluation_examples_windows/TestCaseVariantExtension.md

 # Test Case Variant Extension

+## Overview
 This document outlines 4 primary methods for extending test cases in Windows Arena:

-1. **Instruction-Only Modification**: Generates new test variants by modifying only the natural language instructions while maintaining the same test steps and expected results.
+1. [Instruction-Only Modification](./TestCaseVariantExtension.md#1-change-instruction-only): Generates new test variants by modifying only the natural language instructions while maintaining the same test steps and expected results.

-2. **Instruction and Evaluator(JSON) Modification**: Creates variants by changing both instructions and expected results in JSON format, while keeping test steps constant.
+2. [Instruction and Evaluator(JSON) Modification](./TestCaseVariantExtension.md#2-change-instruction-and-evaluator-result-json): Creates variants by changing both instructions and expected results in JSON format, while keeping test steps constant.

-3. **Instruction and Evaluator(File) Modification**: Specifically designed for test cases involving file outputs (xlsx, png, txt, etc.), allowing modifications to both instructions and expected file results.
+3. [Instruction and Evaluator(File) Modification](./TestCaseVariantExtension.md#3-change-instruction-and-evaluator-result-file): Specifically designed for test cases involving file outputs (xlsx, png, txt, etc.), allowing modifications to both instructions and expected file results.

-4. **Instruction and Evaluator(Python) Modification**: Enables deep customization through modifications to both instructions and the underlying Python evaluator functions.
+4. [Instruction and Evaluator(Python) Modification](./TestCaseVariantExtension.md#4-change-instruction-and-evaluator-function-python): Enables deep customization through modifications to both instructions and the underlying Python evaluator functions.

 The base test cases referenced in this documentation are derived from the [example test suite](./examples), which serves as the foundation for variant implementations.